 Sultan Qaboos acceded to the throne on 23 July 1970 following a successful coup against his father, with the aim of ending the country’s isolation and using its oil revenue for modernization and development.
 He declared that the country would no longer be known as Muscat and Oman, but would change its name to “Sultanate of Oman” in order to better reflect its political unity.

 The first pressing problem that His Majesty faced as Sultan was an armed communist insurgency from South Yemen, the Dhofar Rebellion (1962–1976).
 The sultanate eventually defeated the incursion.

-There were few rudiments of a modern state when Qaboos took power in July 1970.
-The political system which Qaboos established was that of an absolute monarchy that continues till day and is one of the longest in the region.
+There were few rudiments of a modern state when Sultan Qaboos took power in July 1970.
+The political system which His Majesty established was that of an absolute monarchy.
 The Sultan’s birthday, 18 November is celebrated as Oman’s national day.
 The first day of his reign 23 July, is celebrated as Renaissance Day.

-Thanks to his selfless, tireless efforts, Oman now stands proudly with other nations on the world stage, and has become a well-respected member of the global community.
+Thanks to his selfless, tireless efforts, Oman now stands proudly with other nations on the world stage, and had become a well-respected member of the global community.